bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/03-style-and-css-loaders.md

 # `style-loader` and `css-loader`

+- `css-loader` handles `@import` and `url()`
+- `style-loader` adds `<style>` tags to the DOM at runtime

+???

-The style and css loaders are two iconic loaders demoing loaders working on each other's output.
+The style and css loaders a perfect example of letting one loader consume another loaders output.

-- `css-loader` takes css as input and parses it for @import lines to let webpack track other css modules and urls as dependencies.
-- `style-loader` takes the return from `css-loader` and create a module to add tags for the base css and its dependencies.
+`css-loader` creates a js script that evaluates the css, translates @import and urls to requires, and returns an object that has a `toString` method, allowing `style-loader` to parse the return from `css-loader` and create a module that adds a `<style>` tag to the DOM.

-They should be both added as npm packages too:
+The result in the end, is that `require('style.css')` will allow our css tobecome a part of webpacks output chunks, and be stored in our `dist/` folder.

+---
+# Installing style and css loader.

 ```shell
 npm install style-loader css-loader --save-dev